utshomax/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/maintain-api-in-workspace.md

 ## Code repository

-If your API definitions and collections are stored in a remote code repository, such as GitHub, you can use [version control](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/) to connect your API in Postman to the remote code repository.
+If your API definitions and collections are stored in a remote code repository, such as [GitHub](/docs/integrations/available-integrations/github/), you can use [version control](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/) to connect your API in Postman to the remote code repository.

-When you're ready to share your API definitions and collections with your API's consumers, you can pull changes from the remote repository to bring changes into Postman.
-Learn more about the [API version control workflow](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/#api-version-control-workflow).
+When you're ready to share your API definitions and collections with your API's consumers, you can pull changes from the remote repository to bring changes into your public workspace in Postman.
+Learn more about [syncing APIs between your public workspace and code repository](/docs/collaborating-in-postman/public-api-network/sync-api-with-workspace/).

 ## Postman's version control